Ssa096/LinearRegressionWithFeatureSelection/README.md

   means and having Euclidean Norm equal to 1.
 * Leukemia data[3] - the preprocessing process here is a little bit more complex:
     * All variables are standarized (zero means and unit Euclidean norm).
-    * 1000 features with highest (in terms of absolute value) correlation with response variable are selected.
+    * One thousand features with the highest (in terms of absolute value) correlation with response variable are selected.
     * Semisynthetic y is generated: $y = X\beta^0 + \epsilon$, where:
         * $\beta^0_i = 1$ if $i \leq 5$ else 0
         * $\epsilon \sim \mathcal{N}(0, \sigma^2)$ - sigma is chosen so SNR=7.